KeesHiemstra/Experiments2020/Graph3/README.md

 the last 24 hours.

 ### Wish list
+[X] Add a ToolTip of the current time and temperature.
-[ ] The NameSpace "VisualTemperature" is too general.
+[X] The NameSpace "VisualTemperature" is too general.